openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/numerical_input.rst

  :alt: A numerical input problem with partial credit for a close answer.

-For an overview of partial credit in problems, see :doc:`../8_course_components/Section_partial_credit`.
+For an overview of partial credit in problems, see :ref:`Partial Credit`.

 You can use the following methods to award partial credit in a numerical input problem.